getify/You-Dont-Know-JS/objects-classes/ch1.md

 But what if we wanted to get *all* the keys in an object (enumerable or not)? `Object.getOwnPropertyNames(..)` seems to do what we want, in that it's like `Object.keys(..)` but also returns non-enumerable property names.
 However, this list **will not** include any Symbol property names, as those are treated as special locations on the object. `Object.getOwnPropertySymbols(..)` returns all of an object's Symbol properties.
 So if you concatenate both of those lists together, you'd have all the direct (*owned*) contents of an object.

-Yet as we've implied several times already, and will cover in full detail in the next chapter, an object also can also "inherit" contents from its `[[Prototype]]` chain.
+Yet as we've implied several times already, and will cover in full detail in the next chapter, an object can also "inherit" contents from its `[[Prototype]]` chain.
 These are not considered *owned* contents, so they won't show up in any of these lists.

 Recall that the `in` operator will potentially traverse the entire chain looking for the existence of a property.
 Similarly, a `for..in` loop will traverse the chain and list any enumerable (owned or inhertied) properties.
 But there's no built-in API that will traverse the whole chain and return a list of the combined set of both *owned* and *inherited* contents.